10 More Awful Heavy Metal Album Covers

-I'll be honest, in my book the Bay Area Thrash Metal legends in Exodus never really had any great album covers (though the "Demon Baby Siamese Twins" cover of their Bonded By Blood debut does have its juvenile charms), but 1990's Impact Is Imminent is definitely the worst of a bad batch.
+I'll be honest, in my book, Bay Area Thrash legends Exodus never really had any great album covers (though the "Demon Baby Siamese Twins" cover of their Bonded By Blood debut has its juvenile charms), but 1990's Impact Is Imminent is definitely the worst of a bad batch.
 After three successful underground releases on independent labels, Impact was the band's big-deal major label debut on Capitol Records, and apparently one of the marketing geniuses at their new home decided that it would be cool to portray the band racing down the freeway in a convertible, pursued by a giant pinball.
 Um... yeah, great idea fellas!
 From the cover, you'd think that Exodus were a goofy, humorous lite-thrash band, rather than the frenzied, mosh-pit inducing killing machine that they truly were.
-This cover is further proof that no one at the major labels understood Thrash metal.
+This cover was further proof that no one at the major labels understood thrash metal.

-Riot was a New York based band that were once expected to be the Next Big Thing out of the Big Apple.
-Though they would amass a frenzied cult following (particularly in Europe and Japan) on the backs of seminal early '80s LPs like Fire Down Under, Restless Breed, and Born In America, they never broke through in a major way.
-Many of their early LPs sported a seal-like mascot creature on the covers who was apparently known (depending on which source you consult) as "Tior" or "Johnny the Seal."
+Riot was a New York based band that were expected to be the Next Big Thing out of the Big Apple.
+Though they amassed a frenzied cult following (particularly in Europe and Japan) on the backs of seminal early '80s LPs like Fire Down Under, Restless Breed, and Born In America, they never broke through in a major way.
+Many of their early LPs sported a seal-like mascot creature on the covers who was apparently known as either "Tior" or "Johnny the Seal," depending on which source you consult.
 On the 1979 album Narita, Tior/Johnny's head appears on a sumo wrestler's body, wielding an axe amidst a field of cartoony looking skulls.
 If this picture wasn't already strange enough, an airplane is coming in for a kamikaze attack behind Johnny/Tior while Mount Fuji watches placidly from the background.
-In one fell swoop, Riot managed to make an album cover that is weird, disturbing, and potentially insulting to their loyal Japanese fans.
+In one fell swoop, Riot managed to make an album cover that is weird, disturbing, and potentially insulting to their loyal Japanese audience.
 Nice work, guys!!

 The German speed metallers in Squealer have a recording history that dates back to the late 1980s but to the best of my knowledge, this is their only album that was released in the U.S. Looking at the cover, it's not hard to see why this one didn't fly off of store shelves.
 Everything about this cover - from the band's logo to the poorly drawn artwork - a melted candle with a face, whose wisps of smoke reveal a skull and a woman who appears to be saying "Help me, Obi-Wan Kenobi, you're my only hope!" - absolutely screams "pure cheddar."
 The Prophecy is apparently a concept album of some kind, but don't ask me to try to explain its storyline because there are no lyrics on the inner sleeve of the CD, just this mysterious almost-English quotation: "...some people lose their faith because Heaven revealed them too little... but how many people lose their faith because Heaven revealed them too much?"
 Uh... yeah, OK!
 Thanks, Squealer, that really clears things up.

-The British metallers in Grim Reaper were compatriots of Iron Maiden during their struggling UK club days, but while Maiden quickly rose to well deserved superstardom, Grim Reaper were left behind and didn't snag a record deal till the New Wave of British Heavy Metal ship had already disappeared over the horizon.
+The British metallers in Grim Reaper were compatriots of Iron Maiden during their struggling UK club days, but while Maiden quickly rose to well deserved superstardom, Grim Reaper didn't snag a record deal till long after the New Wave of British Heavy Metal ship had sailed.
 Today they're best remembered for the verbal thrashing that their "See You In Hell" video received from "Beavis and Butt-Head."
 Fear No Evil was their second album and the awesomely bad cover depicting the Grim Reaper crashin' a Harley through a church's stained glass window was not only already dated as hell by 1985, it also appears to have been crafted in colored pencils and pastels.
 If you've never heard this record, suffice to say that it contains songs called "Rock and Roll Tonight," "Lay It On The Line" and "Lord of Darkness."
 Oh yeah, originality abounds here.

 Wet Animal was an obscure side project featuring bassist Ron Holzner and guitarist Rick Wartell of the much-beloved doom metal band Trouble, who were broken up at the time that this album was released.
 Wet Animal's album is actually pretty good; perhaps they wouldn't have remained so "obscure" if their album cover hadn't featured a model that looks like a pre-Jenny Craig Kirstie Alley, walking barefoot in wet sand against a sick looking purple background.
 Somehow I doubt that this dreary image attracted many potential record store customers.